Holindauer/Groth16-zkSnark/README.md

  $$

-The ring homomorphism here means that the is an information/structure preserving transformation from vectors to polynomials.
-Vector addition and multiplication is preserved with the interpolation in the form of polynomial addition and multiplication.
+The ring homomorphism here means that there is an information/structure preserving transformation from vectors to polynomials.
+Vector addition and multiplication is preserved within the interpolation in the form of polynomial addition and multiplication.

 ### R1CS to QAP Transformation Function